-C. The IACUC at this Institution is properly appointed according to PHS Policy IV.A.3.a. and is qualified through the experience and expertise of its members to oversee the Institution's animal care and use program and facilities.
-The IACUC consists of at least 5 members, and its membership meets the composition requirements of PHS Policy IV.A.3.b.
-Attached is a list of the chairperson and members of the IACUC and their names, degrees, profession, titles or specialties, and institutional affiliations.
+C. The IACUC (called the University Committee on Animal Resources or UCAR) at this Institution is properly appointed according to PHS Policy IV.A.3.a. and is qualified through the experience and expertise of its members to oversee the Institution's animal care and use program and facilities.
+It is composed of 18 voting members, including the Attending Veterinarian, one additional veterinarian, 12 scientists who have experience with animal research, 2 non-scientists, and 2 Community (public) members who are not laboratory animal users and have no affiliations with the University.
+The IACUC and its membership meet the composition requirements of PHS Policy IV.A.3.b.
+Attached is a list of the chairperson and members of the IACUC and degrees, professions, titles or specialties, and institutional affiliations.